gaultier/blog/wait_process_timeout.md

 So what's the best approach then in a complex program?
 Let's recap:

-- If you need maximum portability and are not afraid of signals and their pitfalls, use `sigsuspend`.
+- If you need maximum portability and are a Unix wizard, you can use `sigsuspend`.
-- If you are not afraid of signals and want a simpler API, use `sigtimedwait`.
+- If you are not afraid of signals, want a simpler API that still widely supported, and the use case is very specific (like ours), you can use `sigtimedwait`.
-- If you favor correctness and work with recent Linux and FreeBSD versions, use process descriptors with shims to get the same API on all OSes.
-That's probably my favorite option.
+- If you favor correctness and work with recent Linux and FreeBSD versions, you can use process descriptors with shims to get the same API on both OSes.
+That's probably my favorite option if it's applicable.
-- If you only care about MacOS and BSDs (or accept to use `libkqueue` on Linux), use `kqueue` because it works out of the box with PIDs, you avoid signals completely, and it's used in all the big libraries out of there e.g. `libuv`.
+- If you only care about MacOS and BSDs (or accept to use `libkqueue` on Linux), you can use `kqueue` because it works out of the box with PIDs, you avoid signals completely, and it's used in all the big libraries out of there e.g. `libuv`.
-- If you only care about Linux and are already using `io_uring`, use `io_uring`.
+- If you only care about bleeding edge Linux, are already using `io_uring` in your code, and are bold enough to add `wait` support to `io_uring`, you can use `io_uring` (once you have merged it in mainline Linux!).
-- If you only care about Linux and are afraid of using `io_uring`, use `signalfd` + `poll`.
+- If you only care about Linux and are afraid of using `io_uring`, you can use `signalfd` + `poll`.

 I often look at complex code and think: what are the chances that this is correct?
 What are the chances that I missed something?
 Is there a way to make it simplistic that it is obviously correct?
 And how can I limit the blast of a bug I wrote?
+Will I understand this code in 3 months?

 Process descriptors seem to me so straightforward, so obviously correct, that I would definitely favour them over signals.
 They simply remove entire classes of bugs.
 If these are not available to me, I would perhaps use `kqueue` instead (with `libkqueue` emulation when necessary), because it means my program can be extended easily to watch for over types of entities and I like that the API is very straighforward: just two calls.